 Make sure to add your best work to the photos section, and add as much info as you can in your profile.
 And remember to ask all your clients to give you reviews!

 The absolute best website platform is self-hosted WordPress (wordpress.org, not .com).
 But it’s definitely not the easiest.
 If you’re a beginner when it comes to websites, I’d suggest either hiring someone to set it up for you, or go with a different platform.
 I personally have a WordPress theme from FloThemes and it’s gorgeous!
 I can customize it to my heart’s content and they have incredible customer service.

-The next best option in my opinion is Showit.
+Another great option in my opinion is Showit.
 They use the WordPress platform but they have their own site builder so it is much easier to use.
-Anyone who has Showit is obsessed so I think this is a really great option but it’s a monthly subscription so it’s a bit more expensive than buying a one time fee theme like Flothemes.
+Anyone who has Showit is obsessed so I think this is a really great option.
+It’s a monthly subscription so it’s a bit more expensive than buying a one-time fee theme.